 One treatment for gallstones is a

-surgery to remove the gallbladder.
-This can be done as an open surgery (a large incision is made into the abdomen to remove the gallbladder) or as a
+cholecystectomy, which is surgery to remove the gallbladder.
+This can be done as an open surgery, where a large incision is made into the abdomen, or as laparoscopic

 Like open surgery, a laparoscopic cholecystectomy is done under

 general anesthesia.
 The laparoscopic method is less invasive.
 As a result, the laparoscopy causes much less postoperative pain than open surgery.
 In addition, recovery takes less time, and it requires a shorter hospital stay.

 There are also nonsurgical methods available to treat gallstones.

 you would be asked to take medications made from bile acids to dissolve gallstones.
 Generally lasting anywhere from a few months to a few years, this therapy is usually only prescribed for those with very small, cholesterol-type gallstones.People that have larger gallstones often have recurring symptoms after this therapy.

 involves introducing and removing a gallstone-dissolving agent into the gallbladder through a catheter that is attached to a pump.
 Although there has been some success with this treatment, long-term safety and effectiveness of the chemicals used have not been established.